amirabbasasadi/RockyML/README.md

 - Eigen
 - A BLAS/LAPACK implementation, OpenBLAS is tested
 - Intel Threading Building Blocks (TBB)
-- An MPI implementation, OpenMPI is tested
+- An MPI implementation, OpenMPI is recommended

 Development only:
 - Catch2